ca-mantis-shrimp/Todoist.nvim/docs/project_list_spec.md

 This was chosen because the projects are often going to be shown as a small split on either side of the screen, so taking an approach that utilized primarily white space would be harder to parse and would waste precious screen real-estate

-### Collapsed Projects
-the specification should support both an expanded and collapsed variant of a project list, using the `>` character to denote a collapsed project and the `v` character to denote an expanded project
-- Projects with no children should lack this icon entirely and simply start with two `<SPC>`(Space) characters followed by the appropriate project icon, or nothing at all if more white space is desired
-- This icon must show up immediately after the last `#` character of the project to ensure visual consistency

-Therefore, the following is a valid project with a child:
-`#v Parent Project`
-`## Child Project`
-- notice that this continues until the leaf project which has no children and therefore, does not contain the collapsed character

-However, if this project were collapsed it would simply be expressed as:
-`#> Parent Project`
-- This allows the reader to know there is atleast one child project without needing to explicitly expand a node

-Therefore, this shows a good example of a complex project hierarchy:
-`#v Grandparent Project`
-`##v Parent Project`
-`###> Child Project`
-`##> Aunt Project`

 ### Comments
 Todoist Projects can have 0 or more comments attached to them after creation
 - While a buffer is unable to represent pictures and voice recordings (as of this writing), it should be able to represent string comments with ease